The most beautiful monasteries of Mallorca

 Klöster auf Mallorca: Klosterberg Randa

 There are also picnic benches in the area.
 Somewhat hidden below the monastery, you’ll find a system of tunnels that once housed an ammunition depot.
-There’s a small path that leads you from the main road through lush vegetation to those tunnels.
+A small path leads you from the main road through lush vegetation to those tunnels.

-The monastery of Sant Honorat, just a little above, was founded in the 14th century.
+The last of the thee monasteries is the Ermita de Sant Honorat, just a little above, was founded in the 14th century.
 The complex is so well-preserved that, despite numerous renovations, there is a large crucifix that is said to date from the time of its founding.

 Kloster auf Mallorca: Ermita Sant Honerat